-This concentration is for teachers who have met South Carolina Department of Education requirements for licensure in elementary education.
+This concentration is for teachers who have already met South Carolina Department of Education requirements for certification in elementary education.